 An impressive body of work that will startle even her new followers who have come on board via her work with JOHN FOXX, ‘Awake But Always Dreaming’ sees Peel at her most experimental yet, especially in the long player’s strident second half.
 However, the album is launched with the accessible yet poignant pop statement of ‘All That Matters’.

-In a busy 2016 which has seen HANNAH PEEL contribute to recordings by THE MAGNETIC NORTH, BEYOND THE WIZARDS SLEEVE and JOHN FOXX & THE MATHS as well as her own album and an instrumental project under the pseudonym of MARY CASIO, she kindly took time out to chat to The Electricity Club from her retreat in County Donegal.
+In a busy 2016 which has seen Hannah Peel contribute to recordings by THE MAGNETIC NORTH, BEYOND THE WIZARDS SLEEVE and JOHN FOXX & THE MATHS as well as her own album and an instrumental project under the pseudonym of Mary Casio, she kindly took time out to chat from her retreat in County Donegal.

-I think from the experience firstly of collaborating with JOHN FOXX, then doing THE MAGNETIC NORTH, scoring for MARY CASIO and doing ‘Rebox 2’, I’ve really learnt a lot and found things I really like and adore in the way I want to make music.
+I think from the experience firstly of collaborating with John Foxx, then doing THE MAGNETIC NORTH, scoring for MARY CASIO and doing ‘Rebox 2’, I’ve really learnt a lot.
+I found things I really like and adore in the way I want to make music.
 In terms of learning from John and Benge about analogue synths, being part of MemeTune studio for the last few years has enabled me to discover who I am.
 It’s been a very nice process.

 You’ve also taken over the studio space where MemeTune used to be based with Erland Cooper.
 Did Benge leave any synths behind for you?